ninpnin/blockshead/README.md

   - [ ] Sketch versions of original opponents
   - [ ] Finalized versions of original opponents
   - [ ] Comic versions of weapons

+# Bugs and issues

+- Zombies can be one-hit-KOd
+- Pause menu hides blood spots
+- Start text / instructions are not visible